Smolations/lightrider-app/README.md

 ### STEP 2 (one-time): Install node version manager (`nvm`)

-This app is written entirely in javascript, so ther server which runs it needs a javascript environment.
+This app is written entirely in javascript, so the server which runs it needs a javascript environment.
 The javascript environment outside of a browser is called [NodeJS](https://nodejs.org/en/).
-It has many different versions so we need a way to manage them if the version needed by this app should ever change.
+It has many different versions, so we need a way to manage them if the version needed by this app should ever change.
 The software that allows us to do this is called [nvm](https://github.com/nvm-sh/nvm).
 The project page has install instructions, but I'm including them here for